eqan/Embeddable-AI-Customer-Support-Widget/readme.md

 ## Architecture Considerations for Future

 - **Appointment Rescheduling:** Already handled by Calendly, which offers API support for this.
 - **Internal Database Queries:** Easily attachable using SQL Alchemy ORM with Alembic migrations or via API calls.
+Pinecone VectorDB attached for vector stores/Large Knowledge base.
 - **Live Agent Handoff:** A flag or quick email notification to a human agent, with a real-time websocket connection if availability is confirmed, can facilitate seamless transition.
 - **Multi-language Support:** Easily done with the prompt.
 - **Advanced Analytics:** Basic analytics are implemented, with potential for improvement on the analytics module or integration with tools like Google Analytics.
 Sentry  also used for advanced issue related analytics.